-The Korean war lasted for 3 years and pitted the two unlikely adversaries, the United States and Communist China who in turn support their respective clientele satellite states, Republic of [South] Korea and the Democratic Republic of [North] Korea respectively.
+The Korean war lasted for 3 years and pitted the two unlikely adversaries, the United States and Communist China who in turn support their respective clientele satellite states, the Republic of [South] Korea and the Democratic Republic of [North] Korea respectively.
 The war which resulted in a win, loss, and a tie for combatants over the three years from 1950-53 was due to the fallout of two unlikely bedfellows, Soviet Russia and the democratic United States.
 The two superpowers came together to defeat Nazi Germany and Imperialist Japan.
 But the bonhomie of defeating a common enemy was displaced shortly thereafter with suspiciousness, short shortsightedness, dishonesty, and lies after the guns fell silent in Europe and Far East Asia in the summer of 1945.
 The whole of the Old World and Asia was prostrate having fought themselves to death and saw the end of four great empires (England, France, Germany, and Japan) and the rise of 2 new power centers who were diametrically opposite in their ways of life and government.
 In the year 1945 at the Crimean sea resort of Yalta Soviet Premier Josef Stalin met with ailing Franklin D. Roosevelt and signed the Yalta accord by which Europe and Asia were to be differentiated into two blocks or spheres of influence.
 A small unknown peninsula which was under Japanese occupation since the 1900s was to be divided across a man-made 38th parallel separating villages, towns, homes, and families which have been living life together since the times of the Mongol Kublai Khan who ruled Cathy (China) when an unknown Italian visitor Marco Polo was traveling east across the Silk Roads.

 As the South Korean government evacuated Seoul, it also appealed to the newly minted world body United Nations for succor and protection from the onslaught from communist North Korean invaders.
 The UN Security Council voted to protect the South Korean Government against the armed bandit invasion and President Harry Truman of the US didn’t go to the US Congress for declaring war against North Korea and helped defend South Korea.
-Armed forces of the US which under occupation duties in Japan were thrown piecemeal to stop North Korean invasion forces and found themselves to be thrown out of the Pusan perimeter in the Southeastern corner of the Korean peninsula by highly motivated North Korean Armed forces fighting to unite the entire peninsula to form an Orwellian ‘1948’ Utopian Korea.
-Under the US General Douglas MacArthur, the United Nation forces landed in the back in the port of the city of Inchon in Sept 1950 and managed to cut off the North Korean Communist tide flooding the Southern Korean peninsula and recaptured Seoul in Sept 1950.
-Gen MacArthur leads President Syngman Rhee back to the office and the United Nations forces crossed the 38th parallel beating the North Korean forces in full retreat, captured Pyongyang Yang with the mandate to reunite the entire peninsula under the democratic rule under the autocratic ruler, President Rhee.
-River Yalu was the natural boundary separating China and North Korea similar to river Oder and Nesse that separates Poland from Germany.
+Armed forces of the US which under occupation duties in Japan were thrown piecemeal to stop North Korean invasion forces and found themselves be thrown out of the Pusan perimeter in the Southeastern corner of the Korean peninsula by highly motivated North Korean Armed forces fighting to unite the entire peninsula to form a Marxist Utopian Korea.
+Under US General Douglas MacArthur, the United Nation forces landed in the back in the port of the city of Inchon in Sept 1950 and managed to cut off the North Korean Communist tide flooding the Southern Korean peninsula and recaptured Seoul in Sept 1950.
+Gen MacArthur leads President Syngman Rhee back to office and the United Nations forces crossed the 38th parallel beating the North Korean forces in full retreat, captured Pyongyang Yang with the mandate to reunite the entire peninsula under the democratic rule under the autocratic ruler, President Rhee.
+River Yalu was the natural boundary separating China and North Korea similar to the river Oder and Nesse that separates Poland from Germany.
 In October 1950, on the first year anniversary of the formation of the Peoples Republic of China, Chinese Premier and Foreign Minister Chou Enlai warned the United Nations forces under the tutelage of Gen MacArthur that if UN forces cross the 38th parallel to reunite Korea, Peoples Republic of China will enter the war on behalf of the North Korean to maintain the buffer state.
 On Oct 24th, 1950, the Chinese People Liberation (PLA) Army under the nom de guerra of Chinese People’s Volunteers Army (PVA) fought the first major skirmish against ROK (South Korean) forces and the US 8th Army on the Mountainous terrain cross the Chongchon River.
-The United States Army units and ROK (South Korean) were attacked by a swarm of Chinese Communist forces fighting an asymmetric war as guerrilla units that beaten back the US and Army sent the UN/US/ROK forces back in retreat across the Chongchon River in North-Western part of Korea.
+The United States Army units and ROK (South Korean) were attacked by a swarm of Chinese Communist forces fighting an asymmetric war as guerrilla units that beat back the US and Army sent the UN/US/ROK forces back in retreat across the Chongchon River in North-Western part of Korea.
 Then the Chinese backed way after their assault and left everyone in the US Armed forces High Command and UN administration pondering what really happened.
-This was the first of five impulses of the Chinese PLA/CCF/PVA.
-The UN forces made the strategic blunder of split into two portions, 8th Army in the West and 10th Army in the Eastern part of North Korea on their drive north to Yalu River and reunite Korea under Rhee’s form of government.
-When Gen MacArthur was warned that UN troops had encountered and captured a few of the well-armed Chinese fighters in padded winter clothes totting American made Lend-lease guns, mortars, and assault weapons and were in fact units from PLA and not North Korean regular army, the General is said to remark: “Aren’t there Mexicans in Texas?”
+This was the first of five impulses of the Chinese PLA/ CCF/ PVA.
+The UN forces made the strategic blunder of split into two portions, the 8th Army in the West and the 10th Army in the Eastern part of North Korea on their drive north to Yalu River and reunite Korea under Rhee’s form of government.
+When Gen MacArthur was warned that UN troops had encountered and captured a few of the well-armed Chinese fighters in padded winter clothes totting American made Lend-lease guns, mortars, and assault weapons and were in fact units from PLA and not the North Korean regular army, the General is said to remark: “Aren’t there Mexicans in Texas?”